GoogleChromeLabs/puppy-content/content/en-US/api/PeriodicSyncManager/PeriodicSyncManager.md

 ## Description

-The `[[PeriodicSyncManager]]` interface of [[Web Periodic Background Sync]] provides a way to register a periodic background sync request.
+The `[[PeriodicSyncManager]]` interface of [[Web Periodic Background Sync]] provides a way to register tasks to be run in a service worker at periodic intervals with network connectivity.
+These tasks are referred to as periodic background sync requests.

 ## Constructor